arun96/sketching/README.md

 # Pre-prints, Posters and Presentations

-Stay tuned for a pre-print very soon!
+Stay tuned for a pre-print very soon (est. Nov 2021)!

+- [The poster of this work at Genome Informatics 2021](https://drive.google.com/file/d/1CUPuw4Wv_yJiZ4jZkDbVVVF8dx3MMoC6/view?usp=sharing).
+Link to the lightning talk for this will be posted soon!

 - [The poster of this work at RECOMB 2021](https://drive.google.com/file/d/1rNIQLJqiZzNdNJfhrTTExDxzFXM7-LLD/view?usp=sharing), and [my poster presentation](https://drive.google.com/file/d/1bjxqqSY75X8wEqR6_EUYMB_PbVK78IAL/view?usp=sharing).
 - [The lightning talk for this poster from RECOMB 2021](https://youtu.be/MMX2kbkRmYI).